open-edge-insights/eii-core/common/libs/ConfigMgr/README.md

             "Name": "default",
             "Type": "zmq_ipc",
             "EndPoint": {
-                "SocketDir" : "/EIS/sockets",
+                "SocketDir" : "/EII/sockets",
                 "SocketFile": "backend-socket"
             },

-            // PublisherAppName will be "EISZmqBroker" in case of brokered usecase "PublisherAppName": "EISZmqBroker",
+            // PublisherAppName will be "ZmqBroker" in case of brokered usecase "PublisherAppName": "ZmqBroker",

             // Topics cannot be "*", if the only IPC directory is given
             // if it Topics "*" to be used in ipc, then socket file should be given explicitly.